rstrahan/aws-lambda-vertica-loader/README.md

 If so, use the 'processedFiles.js' script to query or delete processed files entries.
 The script takes an 'operation type' and 'filename' as arguments; use -q to query if a file has been processed, and -d to delete a given file entry.
-An example of the processed files store can be seen below:
+An example of the processed files store can be seen below.

 ## Reprocessing a Batch
 If you ever need to reprocess a batch - for example if it failed to load the required files for some reason - then you can use the reprocessBatch.js script.
 This takes the same arguments as describeBatch.js (region, batch ID & input location).
-The original input batch is not affected; instead, each of the input files that were part of the batch are removed from the LambdaRedshiftProcessedFiles table, and then the script forces an S3 event to be generated for the file.
+The original input batch is not affected; instead, each of the input files that were part of the batch are removed from the LambdaVerticaProcessedFiles table, and then the script forces an S3 event to be generated for the file.
 This will be captured and reprocessed by the function as it was originally.
 Please note you can only reprocess batches that are not in 'open' status.